 After a few years’ absence, the Astrid Lindgren conference now returns to Stockholm under the theme “Reading, thought and democracy”, fully evoking the spirit of the author.
 Uniting a range of perspectives with an open approach, we will be looking at the relationship between reading and thought.
 Which narratives will stand the test of time, and how will they be told?
 Who will listen to them, and who will stand on the sidelines?
 Our journey will take us across the globe to the suburbs of Stockholm, and back again.
 The stage will be shared by authors, artists, politicians and researchers, examining themes linked to natural science and the humanities alike.

 In her life and literature, Astrid Lindgren gave a voice to the weak and vulnerable, protesting against injustice and victimisation and demonstrating exceptional civic courage.
 Treating every person as an equal, she afforded the same respect to children who read and heads of State alike.
-This spirit will underpin the 2017 Astrid Lindgren conference, to be held on 14 November at Stockholm House of Culture & City Theatre.
-We look forward to seeing you there!
+This spirit will underpin the 2017 Astrid Lindgren conference, that was held 14 November at Stockholm House of Culture & City Theatre.
+Stay tuned for information about 2019’s conference!

-The program will be held in Swedish, with the exception of one speaker.
-The confirmed speakers to date are:
+The program was held in Swedish, with the exception of one speaker.
+The speakers were:

 - Philip Pullman (In English)